Throughout history, hidden figures — women of color who contributed to and sustained different fields of study — have gone without recognition.

 - Women Who Code provides resources and holds events, helping create leadership opportunities where women in STEM can be represented.

 Institutions of higher education are encouraging women of color to consider STEM majors by offering special scholarships.
-Government agencies such as the National Nuclear Security Administration and private companies such as Hewlett-Packard are also targeting scholarships to women of color.
-Scholars and professionals alike recognize that the science, technology, engineering, and mathematics fields are lacking in diversity and that the country needs more women of color in STEM organizations.
+Government agencies such as the National Nuclear Security Administration and private companies such as Hewlett-Packard are also providing scholarships to women of color.
+Scholars and professionals alike recognize that the science, technology, engineering, and mathematics fields are lacking in diversity and the country needs more women of color in STEM organizations.

 Women of Color STEM Conference

 One important event encouraging women of color in STEM careers is the annual U.S. Women of Color STEM Conference.
 Started in 1995, the conference brings women of color from different STEM fields together, and holds exciting and helpful events every year, including awards ceremonies and networking opportunities.
 More than 50 women in various STEM careers from government and industry are presented with special awards.

 The conference hosts a career fair where women can meet potential employers and network with important industry leaders, creating important and lasting connections with other women of color in STEM.
 The Women of Color STEM Conference invites technology executives to serve as keynote speakers and provides workshops where women can build their knowledge and receive specialized training.
 College students interested in professions in STEM can attend the conference to make important contacts and learn how to navigate their own careers.

 Pursue a Career in STEM with a Bachelor’s in Data Science

 From ancient history through the present day, women of color have been making important contributions to the fields of science, technology, engineering, and mathematics.
 Although they have faced many difficulties in navigating their STEM careers, they have continued to make a difference in the world, with or without recognition.
 As many women of color in STEM are finally being acknowledged for their accomplishments, they inspire others to follow in their footsteps.